racket/rhombus/rhombus/0000-rhombus.md

 ```

 More generally, `.` access is efficient when the left-hand side of `.` is an
 expression that can act as a _dot provider_.
-A structure-type name is a dot
+A class name is a dot
 provider, and it provides access to field-accessor functions, as in
 `Posn.x` (which doesn’t get a specific `x`, but produces a function
 that can be called on a `Posn` instance to extract its `x` field).
 An
-identifier that is bound using `-:` or `::` and a structure-type name is also a
+identifier that is bound using `-:` or `::` and a class name is also a
-dot provider, and it provides access to fields of a structure instance.
+dot provider, and it provides access to fields of a class instance.
 More generally, an annotation that is associated to a binding or
 expression with `-:` or `::` might make the binding or expression a dot
 provider.
 See [a separate document](static-info.md) for more